 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that a neighborhood and plat based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Neighborhood 1 and Shadowbrook Division 1 and Division 2, were generally at higher assessment levels than the rest of the population.
+The analysis results showed that one characteristic-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+Sub area 1 was generally at higher assessment level than the rest of the population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 809 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 872 useable residential sales in the area.